Questions and Answers

 Do all cadets participate in the athletic program?

 Yes.
 All cadets are required to participate in the athletic program, which includes physical education courses, physical fitness testing and competitive sports.
 Athletic participation contributes greatly to those attributes normally associated with the development of Air Force leadership potential.
-Participation helps you develop courage, initiative, team spirit and the will to win.
+Participation helps you develop courage, stamina, discipline, teamwork and the will to win.
 Most cadets find that they enjoy sports as a release from academic schedules – and many become skilled beyond their expectations.
 Similar to a GPA in academics, cadets are required to maintain a cumulative 2.0 Physical Education Average (PEA) to graduate.
-The PEA is a composite score of a cadet’s physical education class grades, physical fitness test scores and aerobic fitness test scores.
+The PEA is a composite score of a cadet’s physical education class grades, physical fitness test scores.

 What does the athletic program include?

 During your first summer in Basic Cadet Training, you’ll undergo strenuous physical training to develop strength, endurance, agility and coordination.
 Conditioning exercises, an obstacle course and a confidence course are part of this training.
 During fall and spring semesters, you’ll take physical fitness and aerobic fitness tests, and physical education courses that are part of the curriculum.
 The physical education instruction includes six core courses, two core electives and two open electives, divided among academic, aquatic, combative, developmental, lifetime and team skills.
 All cadets also receive extensive instruction in competitive athletics either through varsity athletics, competitive clubs or intramural programs.